 PASAI’s vision that "Pacific SAIs’ work contributes to improved management and use of public sector resources leading to increased transparency and accountability to the people of the Pacific” is in line with the principal objectives of regionalism:

-- Economic growth that is inclusive and equitable
+Economic growth that is inclusive and equitable

-- Strengthened governance, legal, financial and administrative systems
+Strengthened governance, legal, financial and administrative systems

-- Security that ensures stable and safe human, environmental and political conditions for all
+Security that ensures stable and safe human, environmental and political conditions for all

-The PFM Roadmap for Forum Island Countries (FICs) endorsed by the Forum Leaders at its 2010 meeting, also aims to strengthen the PFM systems of FICs through better management and use of public resources and as a result enhanced transparency and accountability to the people of the Pacific.
+The PFM Roadmap for Forum Island Countries (FICs), endorsed by the Forum Leaders at its 2010 meeting, also aims to strengthen the PFM systems of FICs through better management and use of public resources and as a result enhanced transparency and accountability to the people of the Pacific.

 PASAI plays an important role in strengthening the PFM systems of FICs through the work of individual Supreme Audit Institutions (SAIs) as well as its regional programmes under its five strategic priorities.

-Australia’s support contributes to the goal of helping Pacific Island Member Countries to improve the quality of public sector auditing to uniformly high standards, which in turn promotes transparent, accountable, effective and efficient use of public sector resources.
+Australia has made direct contributions to PASAI since 2008 valued at AUD7.85 million.
+This contributes to the goal of helping Pacific Island Member Countries improve the quality of public sector auditing to uniformly high standards and promote efficient use of public sector resources.

 The WBG’s twin goals are to reduce poverty and promote shared prosperity.
 The WBG supports development in developing countries around the world by providing low-interest loans, zero to low-interest credits and grants to developing countries.